elysahall/aws-cli/awscli/topics/s3-config.rst

 **Default** - None

-This controls the maximum bandwidth that the S3 commands will utilize when streaming content data to and from S3.
+This controls the maximum bandwidth that the S3 commands utilize when streaming content data to and from S3.
 Thus, this value only applies for uploads and downloads.
 It does not apply to copies nor deletes because those data transfers take place server side.
 The value is